sparkflows/sparkflows-docs/docs/tutorials/rest-api/infer-cluster-config.rst

 Step B
 -------

-single call with resource owner credentials in the body and client credentials as the basic auth header will return
+Single call with resource owner credentials in the body and client credentials as the basic auth header will return

 - Access_token